-We received orphan drug designation from the FDA for TRC105 for the treatment of soft tissue sarcoma in January 2016 and have applied for orphan drug designation for TRC105 for the treatment of GTN.
-We also expect to apply for orphan drug designation for TRC102 for the treatment of glioblastoma and mesothelioma.
-If granted, orphan drug designation may provide financial incentives, such as opportunities for grant funding towards clinical trial costs, tax advantages and FDA user-fee waivers, as well as the potential for a period of market exclusivity.
-In addition, we were granted FDA fast Track designation for TRC105 for the treatment of fenal cell carcinoma and intend to seek appropriate expedited development program designation for all of our eligible product candidates.
-Fast Track and other expedited programs for serious conditions are procedures designed to facilitate the development and expedite the FDA's review of drugs to treat serious conditions and fill unmet medical needs.
+We received orphan drug designation from the FDA for TRC105 for the treatment of soft tissue sarcoma in January 2016 and have applied for orphan drug designation for TRC105 for the treatment of glioblastoma and mesothelioma.
+If granted, orphan drug designation for TRC102 for the treatment of glioblastoma and mesothelioma.
+If granted, orphan drug designation for TRC105 for the treatment of glioblastoma and mesothelioma.
+If granted, orphan drug designation for TRC105 for the treatment of glioblastoma and mesothelioma.
+If granted, orphan drug designation for TRC105 for the treatment of glioblastoma and mesothelioma.
+If granted, orphan drug designation for TRC105 for the treatment of glioblastoma and mesothelioma.
+If granted, orphan drug designation for TRC105 for the treatment of renal cell carcinoma and intend to seek appropriate expedited development program designation for all of our eligible product candidates.
+Fast Track and other expedited programs for serious conditions are procedures designed to facilitate the development and exceeding the the FDA For serious or chails erious conditions are procedures designed to facilitate the development and exceeding the treatment and expedite the FDAA review of drugs to treat serious conditions and fill unmer medical needs.
 However, there is no guarantee that we will receive or be able to maintain these designations or realize the related potential benefits.
 For example, even if we do receive Fast Track designation, we may not experience a faster development process, review or approval compared to conventional FDA procedures.